 Ulster is Ireland's most northerly province.
-Under the Government of Ireland Act 1920 Ireland was broken into two sepeate territories, Southern Ireland and Northern Ireland.
+Under the Government of Ireland Act 1920 Ireland was broken into two separate territories, Southern Ireland and Northern Ireland.
 Ulster is made up of 9 counties, Antrim, Armagh, Down, Derry, Fermanaghand Tyrone all belonging to The United Kingdom and Cavan, Donegal and Monaghan all belonging to The Republic of Ireland.

 Northern Ireland has put it's political past behind it and is now looking towards a bright future.
-Belfast City, stradling County Down and County Antrim, has become a hotspot in recent years for people looking for both a city break and a cultural tour.
+Belfast City, straddling County Down and County Antrim, has become a hotspot in recent years for people looking for both a city break and a cultural tour.
 Attractions such as The Giants Causeway on the northern coastline of County Antrim and multiple shooting locations from the hugely popular Television series Game of Thrones has meant that recently Ulster has become one of Ireland's most sought after tour locations.

 Discover Ireland Tours are an Irish destination management company offering extensive knowledge from our team of experts and experienced local contacts to clients looking to organise a tour of Ireland.
 We are a business to business Incoming Tour Operator providing destination management services across all of our tours.
-If you would like to plan and arrange your own tour of Ireland, independently from Discover Ireland Tours, please get in contact with any of the following comapnies directly we hope you find the following listings to be helpful.
+If you would like to plan and arrange your own tour of Ireland, independently from Discover Ireland Tours, please get in contact with any of the following companies directly we hope you find the following listings to be helpful.
 Please note we are not responsible for the content of third-party websites.
 We do not offer recommendations or vouch for quality.

 The people of Northern Ireland, after years of being told who they were and which areas they belonged to, are now forging out their own cultural identity.
 The most common nationalities in Northern Ireland are British, Northern Irish and Irish.
 They are know to be a friendly and welcoming people.